 As we plant Inverness Vineyard Church , we are on an unpredictable, joyful, life-giving journey.
 It’s loads of fun, its messy, it has its seasons of busyness, its full on.
 We see Jesus doing what only he can do and his kingdom coming in Inverness as it is in heaven.
 It is an amazing journey, and alongside the celebrations and breakthroughs and salvations there is so much other “stuff” to navigate.

 One of the main things for me personally has been my journey with worry.
-There is definitely something about church planting that has laid bare some of my struggles and brings them into the light more than they have ever been.
 The enemy this last year has had a knack of distracting me and consuming me, in the small stuff, in the little things that actually will have little impact on the bigger picture.
 Isn’t that so true?
 It’s almost like the enemy whispers: “look at this..” and when we look he holds a magnifying glass to it to make its presence bigger and appear more harmful than it is or more important than it really is.
 He is cunning, and will steal our joy and our gaze on Jesus at every turn if we let him.
 And on occasion this last year, I have let him.

 Here are some of the areas in this last year where there has been tough moments, and my prayer is that my story might maybe even help where you are at right now, whether its a church planting context or something completely different.